iduane/commit-message-helper/README.md

 - `commitMessageHelper.customPromptTemplatePath`: Path to a custom prompt template file
 - `commitMessageHelper.baseUrl`: Base URL for OpenAI API
 - `commitMessageHelper.model`: OpenAI model to use for generating commit messages

-## Development

-To set up the project for development:

-1. Clone the repository
-2. Run `npm install` to install dependencies
-3. Open the project in VS Code
-4. Press F5 to run the extension in a new Extension Development Host window

-## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

 ## License